grafana/grafana/docs/sources/developers/plugins/custom-panel-option-editors.md

 ## Use query results in your panel option editor

 Option editors can access the results from the last query.
-This lets you update your editor dynamically, based on the data returned by the data source.
+This lets you update your editor dynamically based on the data returned by the data source.

 > **Note:** This feature was introduced in 7.0.3.
-Anyone using an older version of Grafana will see an error when using your plugin.
+Older versions of Grafana show an error when using your plugin.

 The editor context is available through the `context` prop.
 The data frames returned by the data source are available under `context.data`.